canonical/microcloud/doc/how-to/initialize.md

 See an example of the full initialization process in the {ref}`Get started with MicroCloud <initialization-process>` tutorial.

+Once you have initialized MicroCloud, you can interact with it through CLI commands, API requests, or its {ref}`graphical UI <howto-ui>`.

 ### Excluding MicroCeph or MicroOVN from MicroCloud

 If the MicroOVN or MicroCeph snap is not installed on the system that runs {command}`microcloud init`, you will be prompted with the following question: